websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/learning-to-rank.md

 [Judgment lists](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/core-concepts.html#judgments-expression-of-the-ideal-ordering) are lists of graded search results.

 [Features](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/core-concepts.html#features-the-raw-material-of-relevance) are the variables that the algorithm uses to create a function that can score results in a smarter way.
-If you don't give enough, or the correct, relevant features, your model will not be "smart" enough to provide improved results.
+If you don't give enough, or the correct, relevant features, your model won't be "smart" enough to provide improved results.

 Before beginning, you must have a remote [Elasticsearch](../installing-and-upgrading-a-search-engine/elasticsearch.html) cluster communicating with Liferay.
 See the [Search Engine Compatibility Matrix for more information](https://help.liferay.com/hc/en-us/articles/360016511651).